anonwins/monero-block-scanner-php/README.md

 **Important:**
 The scanner never knows or stores your subaddresses.
 It depends on your callback to determine ownership, so results are only as reliable as the data behind your callback.

-1. The **View Tag** is used to pre-filter out 99.6% of irrelevant tx outputs.
-(99% filtered out)
+1. The **View Tag** is used to pre-filter out 99.6% of irrelevant tx outputs (99% filtered out)
-2. The **Callback** is called and if it returns true, the process continues:  (+ 0-100% filtered-out)
+2. The **Callback** is called and if it returns true, the process continues (+ 0-100% filtered-out)
-3. The **Safe Amount** is used to reject outputs with absurd amounts (since amount decryption fails (+ 90% filtered-out)
+3. The **Safe Amount** is used to reject outputs with absurd amounts (since amount decryption fails + 90% filtered-out)
-4. The outputs that survived all this filtering are returned.
+4. Transactions that survive all this filtering will be returned.

 - If your callback is precise (accurate array/database/lookup), results will be reliable with no false positives.
 - Approximate/probabilistic checks (like bloom filters) will **rarely (but not never)** deliver a false positive.
 - Returning always true will result in ~1 false positive per ~100 transactions, before getting further filtered by output amount limit `safe amount` (`$GLOBALS['MONERO_SCANNER_SAFE_XMR_AMOUNT']`, default: 9999 XMR), as most ciphertexts cannot be validly decrypted with your keys.

+**TODO:** I will be switching step 2 with step 3, so that the callback will be called last.
+Database lookups are more expensive than amount decryption.

 ## Project Structure